House approves bill to ban the sale of flavored e-cigarettes

 More than 6 million American middle and high school students used some type of tobacco product last year.

-“Tobacco companies will not give up, but we will not, either,” said Rep. Donna Shalala, D-Fla., a former Health and Human Services secretary who co-sponsored the bill.
+“Tobacco companies will not give up, but we will not, either,″ Rep. Donna Shalala, D-Fla., a former Health and Human Services secretary who co-sponsored the bill, said.

-“It’s clear the tobacco industry has employed the same tactics that they have used for decades to hook young people on new versions of their products in order to generate new customers that will be addicted for life,” said Rep. Frank Pallone, D-N-J., the bill’s lead sponsor.
+“It’s clear the tobacco industry has employed the same tactics that they have used for decades to hook young people on new versions of their products in order to generate new customers that will be addicted for life,″ Rep. Frank Pallone, D-N-J., the bill’s lead sponsor, said.

 Some e-cigarettes look like regular cigarettes or cigars.
 Some look like USB flash drives, pens and other everyday items.